 Another way of traveling between islands, is by boat.
 I am well aware of the fact that fast ferries are not the most ideal way to travel between the island, mainly because more and more collisions between fast ferries and cetaceans are happening.
 Simply due to the fact that more and more routes and vessels are being created.

 Looking into Fred Olsen, it is true that sustainability always has been a key element in their business strategy.
 One example would be the reduction in the sulphur content of fuel oil used by ships.
 The entire Fred Olsen fleet has been ready since 2005 for a regulation that the International Maritime Organization has set to be implemented as from January 1st 2020.
 The regulation is expected to have a major beneficial impact on the environment and on human health, Apart from being a Canarian company, I am impressed by the fact they were that ahead of time!

-Now that you’ve booked your means of transportation, bear in mind that also when traveling, there are several ways to be more eco friendly.
+Now that you’ve booked your means of transportation, but there are several ways to implement sustainable travel.

 Since you can’t go through customs with lots of liquids when flying, many people buy plastic bottles of water or drink out of a single use plastic cup on board.
 Nowadays at most airports, they have refill stations.
 So I always take my empty reusable bottle with me, and fill it at the airport before boarding.
 If you’re reading this and did not bring a bottle, buy one here from a local brand called Agüita.

 Yes, they’re manufactured in China (as most of them are) but designed and sold by a small local company (remember the economic and social pillars!).
 It’s a stainless steel one, much better than the cheaper plastic version, and 1% annual sales goes to The Ocean Cleanup.
 It’s simply a win win for the environment!